Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 Section titled “Portals and entry points”DT IoT exposes several portals depending on the entry angle:

-Opening an acceptance dossier is not self-service: it follows a prior commercial qualification, which evaluates expected volume, target geography, object type and chosen SIM solution.
+Opening an acceptance dossier generally goes through a DT IoT commercial contact, with a prior qualification: expected volume, target geography, object type and chosen SIM solution.

 Typical steps: